Me

 I've been asked to port over the BASIC program of an old magazine article into the 21st century.
 The article is about the use of a numerical integration method called ROMBERG, the application is to calculate transitional curves for railway tracks.
 Sorry, German language only.
 Here is the resulting C program source code.

 This program has once been part of a research paper my wife did during her University studies (just in case you wonder why I ever did this;).
-Meanwhile, she graduaded as a Diplom-Ingenieur, and runs her own business named gleisBezug.
+Meanwhile, she graduaded as a Diplom-Ingenieur.